On This Page

 3. Search for Okta Rest Collector IO and select it from the list to show the Pack details.
 Select Add Pack.

 A confirmation message appears in the UI when the Pack finishes installing.
 When you close this drawer, you will see the Packs list page.
-Confirm that the Okta Rest Collector IO Pack now appears in this list.
+Confirm that the Okta REST Collector IO Pack now appears in this list.

 Customize the Pack Configurations for Your Environment